 From narrow provinces brings together work by five artists whose respective practices take distinct approaches to materials, colour, shapes and structure, and operate in compelling junctures between painting and textiles, sculpture and architecture.
 Includes works by Ruth Laskey, Aleana Egan, Rana Begum, Claire Barclay and Alison Turnbull.

-This autumn we are delighted to be screening a season of recent films by Rosalind Nashashibi, beginning with a new two-part film work by Nashashibi, commissioned by Edinburgh Art Festival and presented at Scottish National Gallery of Modern Art in summer 2019.
+This autumn we are delighted to be screening a season of recent films by Rosalind Nashashibi, beginning with a new two-part film work by Nashashibi, commissioned by Edinburgh Art Festival and presented at Scottish National Gallery of Modern Art in summer 2019, and also including Nashashibi’s recent films Electrical Gaza (2015,17 mins) and Vivian’s Garden (2017, 30mins).

 We are a Scottish charitable incorporated organisation